privacysandbox/data-plane-shared-libraries/docs/roma/README.md

 ## Interface

-The ROMA interface provides three public static functions for interacting with Roma:
+The ROMA interface provides two public functions for interacting with Roma through the RomaService
+class:

 -   **Roma::LoadCodeObj():** This function loads a code object into Roma.
 Once loaded, the code object is cached with its version for future invocations.
 There are two layers of code caches